exercism/configlet/README.md

 Options for fmt:
-  -e, --exercise <slug>        Only operate on this exercise -y, --yes                    Format without prompting for confirmation
+  -e, --exercise <slug>        Only operate on this exercise -u, --update                 Prompt to write formatted files -y, --yes                    Auto-confirm the prompt from --update

 Options for sync:
   -e, --exercise <slug>        Only operate on this exercise